 For anyone who must drive to school we suggest ‘park and stride’.
 Parking a few minutes walk away will increase the amount of exercise in your day and have a big impact on the number of cars arriving at the school gates.

-The School Active Travel Challenge is also raising awareness and funds for local charity Frome’s Missing Links.
-They are actively working to link up traffic free and accessible walking and cycling routes around Frome, more information can be found here: www.fromesmissinglinks.org.uk In 2019, over £520 was raised for the charity.
+The School Active Travel Challenge is also raising awareness and funds for local charity Frome’s Missing Links who are actively working to link up traffic free and accessible walking and cycling routes around Frome.
+In 2019, over £520 was raised for the charity.

 Walking, cycling or scooting to school is a great chance to bring people together, talk and engage with the environment, enjoying the journey without getting caught up in traffic jams and exhaust fumes.
 If we put our minds to it there are plenty of journeys we can make more active and sustainable.